Link to Application- the deadline to apply has been extended to Thursday, November 12th at 4pm.

 Furthermore, the course (as a Master Class) has a unique component: admitted students will work in teams throughout the semester on projects with prominent New York City VC, PE, or FinTech firms.
 Students will choose between one of two types of projects.
 In the first, each team will be assigned to a VC or PE firm and will work on a project involving current research, deals, and/or transactions.
 In the second, each team will work on their own start-up / entrepreneurial venture in the area of FinTech / Financial Services, and will work with advisors from FinTech start-ups and VC firms, who will guide students on their venture and background research.
 Project deliverables are described in the syllabus.

 R.A.
 Farrokhnia, a recipient of the Dean's Award for Teaching Excellence, is an Executive Director at the Dean's Office of "Advanced Projects and Applied Research in Fintech."
 He also teaches courses at Schools of Business and Engineering; in addition, he is a lecturer and Board Member of the Knight-Bagehot Program at Columbia Graduate School of Journalism...

 Frank R. Lautenberg Professor of Economics and Public Policy

 Stephen P. Zeldes is the Frank R. Lautenberg Professor of Economics and Public Policy at Columbia University’s Graduate School of Business.
+He serves as co-director of the Richard Paul Richman Center for Business, Law, and Public Policy at Columbia University.
 He served as chair of the school’s Finance and Economics division from 2014-17.